-Finance website state that production in blocks 1, 2 and 4 in 2005 was 75.8 million barrels.\ 81 The volume of oil produced in block 6 for the first eight months of 2008 was on average 34,000 barrels per day or 12.6 million barrels per year.
-The CNPC website puts production in block 6 between July 2005 and June 2006 at slightly more than this (14.9 million barrels, see calculation above)83 whereas the US Geological Survey states that production in 2005 was about 10,000 barrels per day or 3.7 million barrels a year.84 For the purposes of this analysis, the largest of these three estimates of the productivity of block 6 has been used.
-So, the Khartoum government states that 75.8 million barrels of oil were produced in blocks 1, 2 and 4 in 2005 and the maximum estimate of the volume of oil produced in block 6 is 14.9 million barrels.
+The Khartoum government has published figures for the volume of oil produced in blocks 1, 2 and 4 in 2005, but has not published figures for production in block 6.
+Figures on the Ministry of Finance website state that production in blocks 1, 2 and 4 in 2005 was 75.8 million barrels.\81 The volume of oil produced in block 6 for the first eight months of 2008 was on average 34,000 barrels per day or 12.6 million barrels per year.
+The CNPC website puts production in block 6 between July 2005 and June 2006 at slightly more than this (14.9 million barrels, see calculation above) whereas the US Geological Survey states that production in 2005 was about 10,000 barrels per day or 3.7 million barrels a year.
+For the purposes of this analysis, the largest of these three estimates of the productivity of block 6 has been used.
+So, the Khartoum government states that 75.8 million barrels of oil produced in block 6 is 14.9 million barrels.
 This put the maximum total production in blocks 1, 2, 4 and 6, according to the Khartoum government and CNPC, at 90.7 million barrels.
 This is 26% less than the figure stated in the CNPC annual report.